 We study the behavior of the Volatility Index (VIX) time series in the period leading up to the COVID-19 outbreak.
-Time-varying location/scale models are used to extract a range of unobserved components from the VIX time series.
-The time-varying unobserved components are driven by the score of the predictive density.
-These so called score-driven models have proven to be powerful in extracting unobserved components like autoregressive processes and seasonal patterns.
+Time-varying location/scale models are used to extract several time-varying components from the VIX time series.
+The time-varying components are driven by the score of the predictive density.
+These so called score-driven models have proven to be successful in extracting time-varying components like autoregressive processes and seasonal components.
 A range of model specifications is used to forecast the VIX in the COVID-19 period that spans the first quarter of 2020.
 Explanatory variables are used to improve in-sample model fit and out-of-sample forecast accuracy.
 All model computations are carried out with the Time Series Lab software package.

-Key words: VIX, COVID-19, Time Series Lab, Unobserved components, Time Series, Forecasting, Score-driven models
+Key words: VIX, COVID-19, Time Series Lab, Time-varying components, Time Series, Forecasting, Score-driven models